gottacatchenall/ms_sampling_effort/manuscript.md

 remote-sensing has enabled collection of data on spatial scales previously unimaginable, and novel forms of in-situ sensing technology have substantially increased the temporal resolution amount of data available to ecologists.
-Yet widespread data about species interactions remains illusive, partially because observing interaction between two species often requires human sampling, as though remote methods can detect cooccurrence, this itself is not necessarily indicative of interaction [@Blanchet2020CooNot].
+Yet widespread data about species interactions remains elusive, partially because observing interaction between two species often requires human sampling, as though remote methods can detect cooccurrence, this itself is not necessarily indicative of interaction [@Blanchet2020CooNot].

 This limitation induces constraints on sampling of interactions based on the spatial and temporal scales feasible to human sampling.
+Because we cannot feasibly observe all or even most interactions that occur in nature, we end up sampling a very small fraction of those interactions.
+This means we can be reasonably confident two species actually interact if we have a record of it, but not at all confident that two species don't interact if we haven't recorded it.
+In other words, we can't distinguish true-negatives (they really never interact) from false-negatives (they do interact, but we didn't observe it).
-These sampling constraints go on to bias species interaction data in several ways: we can only observe a small fraction of species interactions in space and time, this sampling is geographically biased toward the usual suspects [@Poisot2021GloKno], and these observations reflect the distribution of species abundances within communities [@Poisot2015SpeWhy].
+These sampling constraints go on to bias species interaction data in several
+ways: we can only observe a small fraction of species interactions in space and time, this sampling is geographically biased toward the usual suspects [@Poisot2021GloKno], and these observations reflect the distribution of species abundances within communities [@Poisot2015SpeWhy].
 These biases have practical consequences for answering questions about species interactions [@deAguiar2019RevBia]---the data we collect is noisy and likely contains many _false-negatives_, where there is not an observation of two species interacting even though they actually interact in some capacity.
 These false-negatives could go on to effect the inferences we make about network properties and relations among species.

 The issue of _sampling effort_ and how it impacts data about ecosystems has encouraged a long history of discourse.
 Observed species richness is a function